 In July 2020, we entered into a license agreement (the Mitsubishi License) with Mitsubishi Tanabe Pharmaceutical Company (Mitsubishi Tanabe), pursuant to which Mitsubishi Tanabe granted us an exclusive, worldwide, royalty-bearing, sublicensable license under Mitsubishi Tanabe's patent and other intellectual property rights to exploit products incorporating lorundrostat (formerly MT-4129) (Lorundrostat Products) for the prevention, treatment, diagnosis, detection, monitoring, or predisposition testing with respect to indications, diseases, and conditions in humans.
 Pursuant to the Mitsubishi License, we paid Mitsubishi Tanabe a \$1.0 million upfront fee and development milestone payments of \$9.0 million in the aggregate.
 We have remaining obligations to pay Mitsubishi Tanabe commercial milestone payments of up to \$155.0 million in the aggregate upon first commercial sale and upon meeting certain annual sales targets, as well as additional commercial milestone payments of up to \$10.0 million for a second indication.
-Additionally, we are obligated to pay Mitsubishi Tanabe tiered royalties at percentages ranging from the mid-single digits to ten percent (10%) of aggregate net sales of each Lorundrostat Product on a Lorundrostat Product, (ii) ten years from the first commercial sale of a Lorundrostat Product, or (iii) the expiration of the last-to-expire valid Mitsubishi Tanabe patent claim covering a Lorundrostat Product, (ii) ten years from the first commercial sale of a Lorundrostat Product, or (iii) the expiration of regulatory exclusivity in such country.
+Additionally, we are obligated to pay Mitsubishi Tanabe tiered royalties at percentages ranging from the mid-single digits to ten percent (10%) of aggregate net sales of each Lorundrostat Product on a Lorundrostat Product-by-Lorundrostat Product and country-by-country basis, until the later of (i) the expiration of the last-to-expire valid Mitsubishi Tanabe patent claim covering a Lorundrostat Product, (ii) ten years from the first commercial sale of a Lorundrostat Product, or (iii) the expiration of regulatory exclusivity in such country.
 Such royalties are subject to reduction under specified conditions, including lack of patent coverage and generic competition.
-We incurred \$0 and \$4.0 million of research and development expenses pursuant to the Mitsubishi License during the three months ended March 31, 2024 and 2023, respectively, that related to the initiation of our pivotal clinical program of lorundrostat.
-As of March 31, 2024, we have paid an aggregate of \$9.0 million in development milest
+We incurred \$0 and \$4.0 million of research and development expenses pursuant to the Mitsubishi License during the six months ended June 30, 2024 and 2023, respectively, that related to the initiation of our pivotal clinical program of lorundrostat.
+As of June 30, 2024, we have paid an aggregate of \$9.0 million in development milestone paymen